RemuLang/proud/README.md

 res : forall a. (a -> a) -> a -> a
 A : {auto: forall a. a -> a, a.A.my_type: <value> <a.A.my_type from a.prd, line 4, col 1>, inst: <bigint>}
 ```

+The LHS names are just the name of a type variable's string representation, so they're not unique.
+Say, we can say there're 3 `a` in above output, they're bounded type variables during the inference.

+and it has a unique representation during
+the compilation.